-Judge Stephen White was surprised.
-White said, “You’re saying FOX videotaped the autopsy?
+Judge Stephen White said, “You’re saying FOX videotaped the autopsy?
 Somebody allowed a TV station to videotape an autopsy?”

-Drew Peterson was finally arrested in March 2008, charged with first degree murder.
+Police arrested Drew Peterson in March 2008 for first degree murder.

 Drew Peterson, like murderer Scott Peterson was an inveterate womanizer.
-Peterson took a teenager on vacation to Mexico,, while he was married.
+A married Peterson once took a teenager on vacation to Mexico.

 Trial of Drew Peterson